ruzickap/k8s-istio-demo/README.md

 ### Install Kubernetes to OpenStack

-Install k8s to Openstack using [Terraform](https://www.terraform.io/).
+Install k8s to OpenStack using [Terraform](https://www.terraform.io/).

 You will need to have [Docker](https://www.docker.com/) installed.